 Hohenwald is a very small city located in the state of Tennessee.
 With a population of 3,667 people and two constituent neighborhoods, Hohenwald is the 152nd largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Hohenwald is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Hohenwald is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Hohenwald who work in office and administrative support (12.48%), food service (9.26%), and sales jobs (8.51%).
+Unlike some cities, Hohenwald isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hohenwald are a mix of both white- and blue-collar jobs.
+Overall, Hohenwald is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in Hohenwald who work in office and administrative support (15.49%), sales jobs (9.69%), and management occupations (6.96%).

-The per capita income in Hohenwald in 2010 was $16,288, which is low income relative to Tennessee and the nation.
-This equates to an annual income of $65,152 for a family of four.
+The per capita income in Hohenwald in 2010 was $17,355, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $69,420 for a family of four.

 The people who call Hohenwald home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hohenwald residents report their race to be White, followed by Asian.
-Important ancestries of people in Hohenwald include English, German, Portuguese, and Dutch.
+Important ancestries of people in Hohenwald include German, English, Dutch, and Scots-Irish.

 The most common language spoken in Hohenwald is English.
-Other important languages spoken here include Gujarathi and Spanish.
+Other important languages spoken here include Gujarathi and West Germanic languages.